m1stadev/AutoTSS/README.md

 1. Build and install [`tsschecker`](https://github.com/1Conan/tsschecker) and its dependencies

-    If running on Windows, download the latest `tsschecker` release from [here](https://github.com/1Conan/tsschecker/releases), rename the binary to `tsschecker.exe`, then place it in the AutoTSS directory.
+    If running on Windows, download the latest `tsschecker` release from [here](https://github.com/1Conan/tsschecker/releases) and place it in the AutoTSS directory.

 2. Create a virtual env and install dependencies